waikato-ufdl/ufdl-datasets/posts/2022-08-02-oxford_pets_dataset.rst

 .. type: text

-The `Oxford pets <link://slug/oxford-pets>`__ dataset has been added, which is available as: image classification, image segmentation, instance segmentation and object detection (head and animal).
+The `Oxford pets <link://slug/oxford-pets>`__ dataset has been added, which is available as:

+* image classification
+* image segmentation
+* instance segmentation
+* object detection (bbox; head or animal).